clr2of8/DPAT/README.md

 ```sh
 dpat.py -n customer.ntds -c oclHashcat.pot -g "Domain Admins.txt" "Enterprise Admins.txt"
 ```
 Note that the group lists at the end (-g "Domain Admins.txt "Enterprise Admins.txt") are optional.
 Try this out on the example files provied in the sample_data folder of this project.
-The sample data was built from census data for common first and last names and password from the well know rockyou list.
+The sample data was built from census data for common first and last names and passwords from the well known rockyou list.

 Your customer.ntds file should be in this format:
 > domain\username:RID:lmhash:nthash:::